vichargrave/vichargrave.github.io/_posts/2019-04-17-packet-capture-with-tshark-and-elasticsearch.md

 Note that if *count* is 0 the `-c <count>` part will be omitted from the command.
 This makes *tshark* run indefinitely.
 If the *bpf* argument is set to `None`, the `[packet filter]` part of the command is left out and *tshark* captures all packets.

 As it turns out, *tshark* outputs JSON by placing each element on a separate line.
-Each packet is separated by a single comma on a line by itself.
-This mode also includes Elasticsearch metadata fields that have to stripped out before indexing packets.
-Here is an example of the beginning and ending of a JSON packet:
+Each packet is separated by a single comma on a line by itself, as shown the example below.
+Notice this mode also includes Elasticsearch metadata fields, which are undesirable and must be deleted.

 {% highlight json linenos%}
 [